Bubu-Droid/dotfiles/README.md

 - [Setting up Graphical Environments and
   Users by Luke Smith][archlinuxlukesmith]

-## :rocket: Overview of my Arch i3 rice
+## :penguin: Overview of my Arch i3 rice

 > [!NOTE]
 > Follow [this](RICING.md) guided manual for ricing the setup.